Loader gif

 • Do I have to file state taxes?

-• If you’re not sure if you need to file a tax return, call your tax professional or the IRS (1-800-829-1040).
+• If you’re not sure if you need to file a tax return, contact your tax professional or the IRS (1-800-829-1040).

 • How do I calculate my state tax refund?

-• Then find out what tax bracket you’re in.
+• Find out what state you’re in.

 • Research and factor in the allowances offered by your state.